Obama Secretly Working — Will New Reveal Calm Woes Of Peeved Dems?

-If it looks like Barack and Michelle Obama have gone from one luxury vacation to another since leaving the White House that’s because they have, with just a few stop-overs for a speech here and there.
+If it looks like Barack and Michelle Obama have gone from one luxury vacation to another since leaving the White House, that’s because they have, with just a few stop-overs for a speech here and there.
 Some members of the Democratic Party have taken notice of Obama’s lack of involvement since leaving office.

 This comes at a time when the Democratic Party is in dire need of finding a feasible candidate to groom for the 2020 election.
 The closest person they have to a “leader” right now is Nancy Pelosi, who seems to be the face of the Democrats these days.